Graehm/unit-1-project/README.md

 need help w/:
-1.--why is turn toggle interferring with screen options 2.--help with h1 header toggle
+1.--why is turn toggle safegaurd interferring with screen options 2.--help with h1 header toggle

-fix things:
-1- play again be able to identify winner (best of 3?)
-2- X/O display
+3.--but doesnt accept winning combos

 To Do:
-best 3 of 5 0f coutner or hack
+best 3 of 5 0f coutner or hack.
-score board updates
+score board updates.